Anski-D/rpi_animations/README.md

 ## Usage

+### Inputs

-In the `inputs` directory, edit the `settings.json` file and then add the image files you want to use.
-The `settings.json` file has the following format:
+Add images to display as part of the animation to the working directory.
+Also create a settings file called `settings.json`.
+The `settings.json` file should have the following format:

 ```json
 {